AlonEirew/cross-doc-event-coref/README.md

 ```

 #### Clustering
+Running agglomerative clustering to get the final cluster configuration on the pairwise predictions.
 See `cluster.py` file header for the complete set of script parameters.<br/>
 Running the pairs prediction algorithm:
 ```